Content marketing is still booming.

-There are many reasons for these low conversion ratios.
-The competition is growing more intense every day, with avalanches of new content sliding into the market.
+Your content and sales competition grows more intense every day, with avalanches of new content sliding into the market.
 And let’s face it, creating compelling content is hard.

-In short, the market seems to believe that content creation, in and of itself, will win the day.
-It won’t.
-You really need the right content.
-Mastering the five critical steps below will increase the quality and effectiveness of your content significantly.
+In short, many seem to believe that content creation, in and of itself, will win the day.

 - What do these accounts have in common?